oldlonecoder/tlux/README.md

 * smtl::text: Basic simple markup text utility using the stuff provided by this project.
 * tux_signal: Basic signal-slots, from https://schneegans.github.io/tutorials/2015/09/20/signal-slot,
               adapted to this project specifics.

---- I am a "tuxic" old lone coder.

--- more to come...